willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 Notes on graphics cards:
 * If Windows Mixed Reality setup says your graphics card doesn’t meet the requirements and you think it does, make sure your headset is plugged into the correct card.
 * Check with your graphics card manufacturer for the latest driver update.
-Windows Mixed Reality requires a graphics card driver that supports at least [WDDM 2.2.](https://en.wikipedia.org/wiki/Windows_Display_Driver_Model#WDDM_2.2)
+Windows Mixed Reality requires a graphics card driver that supports at least [WDDM 2.2.](https://en.wikipedia.org/wiki/Windows-Display-Driver-Model#WDDM-2.2)

-### I get a message that says, “You’re nearly there—this PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality"
+### I get a message that says, "You’re nearly there—this PC doesn’t meet the minimum requirements needed to run Windows Mixed Reality"

 If you get this message, your PC doesn’t meet the minimum requirements needed for the best experience in Windows Mixed Reality.
 Your PC may be able to run an immersive headset, but may not be able to run certain apps or might have problems with performance.